demirtaserdem/spring-hello-world/README.md

 ```

-I use this comand for single domain
+I use this command for single domain

 ```
 sudo certbot --nginx -d helloworld.demirtas.biz